 During the vitriolic anger growing in the general public towards these groups, the “healthy, alternative, natural” supplement industry is rubbing its greedy little paws together in excitement.
-I can see one of their office meetings playing out in my head right now:

 Jane: Huzzah Bob!
 Finally the tides have turned and we shall make millions selling worthless and potentially dangerous powders, pills, and liquids to the masses!
 They’re screaming for alternative cures!